manish-joshi-7/Bike-Buyers-Sales-Dashboard/README.md

 * Compare bike purchases based on income, occupation, and age.
 * Analyze regional buying patterns.
 * Explore how commute distance influences purchasing decisions.
+* Interact with the dashboard using dynamic filters for deeper analysis.